 - And furthermore, He [Jesus] is ruling and reigning this very day in His Kingdom!

 It is worth noting that the name He most often used when referring to Himself was “Son of Man” – reinforcing His love, affection, and bond with humanity and the value He places on His own humanity (despite also being God).
 Jesus will be identified with His (and our) humanity for all eternity.

-The next chapter discusses a matter of monumental and eternal importance: Was Jesus really raised from the dead to life?
-For without His resurrection, we have no “good news,” and no hope.
+In the next chapter, we discuss a matter of monumental and eternal importance: Was Jesus really raised from the dead?
+For without His resurrection, we have no “good news” and no hope.

 FALSE TEACHING(S) YOU WILL ENCOUNTER:

-- Jesus was just a “good moral” man (but not God) – even if the skeptics and atheists concede that Jesus did live as recorded in the Bible, they will still deny His deity
+- Jesus was just a “good moral” man (but not God) – even if the skeptics and atheists concede that Jesus did live as recorded in the Bible, they will still try to deny His deity

 - Jesus is just “an angel” or “the brother of Satan” – i.e., He is a created being and not God.
 This false teaching is brought to you by some groups/churches which CLAIM to be “Christian” and even use the name of Jesus in their church name!
 Yes, the mind of man seems to have no limits when conjuring up bizarre interpretations and outright distortions of Scripture, and then others seem to be willing to believe and go along with them.
 Be not deceived!

 - Cults that deny the deity of Christ, that He is God

 “Do not let your heart be troubled; believe in God, believe also in Me [Jesus].
 In My Father’s house are many dwelling places; if it were not so, I would have told you; for I go to prepare a place for you.
 If I go and prepare a place for you, I will come again and receive you to Myself, that where I am, there you may be also.” – John 14:1-3